techvelocity-old/velocity-blueprints/README.md

 Service Catalog:

-* [references/kubernetes/database-containers/catalog.yaml] (catalog.yaml) - contains a list of the services, that the Service Catalog contains.
+* [catalog.yaml](catalog.yaml) - contains a list of the services, that the Service Catalog contains.
-* [references/kubernetes/database-containers/] (database-containers) for the service deployment yamls files.

 For adding new services to Service Catalog you need:

-* Create service deployment yaml file and add under [references/kubernetes/database-containers/].
+* Create service manifest yaml files and add it under [/references](references).
-* Add new service item (with name and path to the service yaml) to the catalog.yaml.
+* Add new service item (with name and path to the service manifest yaml) to the [catalog.yaml](catalog.yaml) file.